was were added to your cart. added to wishlist. added to compare products.

 Herbal infusions have a wide variety of purported health benefits and cures, from indigestion to allergies to insomnia.
 There are infinite combinations and possibilities for creating herbal infusions, and all of them are free of caffeine.

-Herbal infusions should be steeped for 6–7 minutes using freshly boiled water, or decocted for 10–20 minutes on the stovetop for maximum effectiveness.
+Most herbal infusions should be steeped for 6–7 minutes using freshly boiled water, or decocted for 10–20 minutes on the stovetop for maximum effectiveness.
 View our selection of Herbal Teas.